riceissa/issarice.com/wiki/r-explainlikeimfive.md

 The voting on reddit also makes it such that the highest-upvoted answers are not the ones that are closest to reality, most comprehensive, easiest to understand, etc.

+I also find it amusing that a lot of the popular answers are quite complicated (suggesting that the reality itself is complicated).